unboundsecurity/unbound-integration/container-signing/kubernetes-skopeo-portieris/README.md

 ## On the Signing Device
 This step can be done with a Docker container.

-1. Install all required packages.
+1. Install all required packages (OpenSSL, Java, wget, GPG, and skopeo).
 For example, on CentOS 8:
     ```
     yum -y install jq less vim openssl java java-devel wget gpg
     RUN dnf -y install skopeo